 Integrating with Microsoft Azure

-You can configure an integration with the Microsoft Azure platform to allow IBM watsonx users access to data sources from Microsoft Azure.
+You can configure an integration with the Microsoft Azure platform to allow Cloud Pak for Data as a Service users access to data sources from Microsoft Azure.
 Before proceeding, make sure you have proper permissions.
 For example, you'll need permission in your subscription to create an application integration in Azure Active Directory.

 After you configure an integration, you'll see it under Service instances.
 You'll see a new Azure tab that lists your instances of Data Lake Storage Gen1 and SQL Database.